 A bunch of blocks can now be crafted into compressed variants.

 - Charcoal can be crafted into a Charcoal Block, which will burn forever.

 - Blaze Rods and Powder can be crafted into a Blaze Lantern.
 It'll also burn forever.

 - Sugar Cane, Bamboo, Cactus, Chorus Fruits, and Sticks can be made into various blocks that can be placed like a pillar.

 - Apples, Golden Apples, Potatoes, Carrots, and Beetroots can be crafted into Crates.
 Golden Apple crates will work as a beacon base.

-- Cocoa Beans, Nether Wart, and Gunpowder can be crafted into Sacks.
+- Cocoa Beans, Sweet Berries, Nether Wart, and Gunpowder can be crafted into Sacks.
 If the Nether Wart Sack is enabled, the recipe for Nether Wart Blocks is changed to be 2x2.

 Purple looking blocks made from Purpur and Obsidian, fully featured with stair, slab and wall variants.

 Also includes Duskbound Lamps, made with Duskbound Blocks and Ender Pearls.